-Decisions in 33 jurisdictional appeals following full merit review were released in 2017.
-The time to disposition averaged 425 days, a decrease from the average time to disposition of 599 days in 2016.
-(See Figure 6).
+Decisions in 57 jurisdictional appeals following full merit review were released in 2018.
+The time to disposition averaged 496 days, an increase over the average time to disposition of 425 days in 2017, but remaining lower than the average times between 2014 and 2016.
+(See Figure 6.)